-The arrangements in place in relation to the equality of opportunity for patients and the importance of staff being aware of equality legislation and recognising and responding to the diverse needs of patients was discussed with the practice manager.
+The arrangements in place in relation to the equality of opportunity for patients and the importance of staff being aware of equality legislation and recognising and responding to the diverse needs of patients was discussed with Mr Thompson and the practice manager.

 Discussion and review of information evidenced that the equality data collected was managed in line with best practice.
-It was confirmed that arrangements are place to implement the collection of equality data within Stormont Dental Care Limited.